 The Canon PIXMA G6020 and the Canon PIXMA G3260 are both all-in-one supertank color inkjets.
 They have similar features and printing performance, with flatbed scanners and superb page yields, but the G6020 prints faster overall, can automatically print double-sided, and produces better-looking photos.
 It also has an Ethernet port.
 On the other hand, the G3260 produces more accurate colors, but the average person shouldn't notice a difference, and both should be fine for casual use.

 The Epson EcoTank ET-3760 is better for small or home offices than the Canon PIXMA G3260.
-The Epson has a better black page yield and black-only cost-per-print, and also has an automatic document feeder and an Ethernet port.
+The Epson has a better black page yield and black-only cost-per-print, and it has an automatic document feeder and an Ethernet port.
 It also supports duplex printing.
 On the other hand, the Canon is better for family use, with a better color page yield, and cheaper color document and photo cost-per-print.
-It also prints crisper photos with more accurate colors.

 The Canon PIXMA TR8620 is a better printer for casual photos and families, while the Canon PIXMA G3260 is better if you print in black and white frequently.
-The TR8620 produces significantly better-looking photos, it prints much faster, and it has an Ethernet port and can print via Bluetooth and directly from SD cards.
-Also, it has an automatic document feeder and can fax.
-On the other hand, the G3260 uses a supertank system for far superior page yields at a much cheaper cost-per-print, and it reproduces colors much more accurately.
+The TR8620 produces significantly better-looking photos and prints them much faster, it has an Ethernet port, and it can print directly from SD cards.
+Additionally, the TR8620 has an automatic document feeder and can fax.
+On the other hand, the G3260 uses a supertank system for far superior page yields at a much cheaper cost-per-print.

 The Canon PIXMA G3260 and the Canon PIXMA G2260 are both supertank printers with nearly identical costs-per-print, but the G3260 offers wireless printing.
 The G3260 has a higher color page yield and slightly better photo quality, but its color accuracy is marginally worse, and it prints significantly slower than the G2260.
 Also, neither printer comes with the USB-A to USB-B cable required for wired printing.

 The Canon PIXMA MG3620 and the Canon PIXMA G3260 are all-in-one color inkjet printers, but the G3260 is a better printer overall.
-The G3260 uses a supertank ink system for far superior page yields and a much lower cost-per-print, and it produces much more accurate colors and can print via Wi-Fi Direct.
-On the other hand, The MG3620 prints black text documents and photos faster, automatically prints double-sided, and produces somewhat better-looking photos.
+The G3260 uses a supertank ink system for far superior page yields and a much lower cost-per-print.
+Also, it can print via Wi-Fi Direct, making it easier to connect wirelessly to some devices.
+On the other hand, the MG3620 prints black text documents and photos faster, and it can automatically print double-sided.

 The Brother MFC-J805DW INKvestment Tank and the Canon PIXMA G3260 are both all-in-one color inkjet printers, but the Canon uses a supertank ink system for a far superior page yield and cost-per-print, and the Canon produces much more accurate-looking colors.
 On the other hand, the Brother has an automatic document feeder, faxing capability, and an automatic duplex print feature.
 It also prints faster overall.

 The Canon PIXMA TR8520 is overall a better printer than the Canon PIXMA G3260, but the G3260 yields significantly more pages.
-The TR8520 has an automatic document feeder, a faster black page printing speed, significantly better photo quality, and it supports Bluetooth printing.
+The TR8520 has an automatic document feeder, a faster black page printing speed, and significantly better photo quality.
 Also, it can print double-sided pages automatically.
 However, since it uses ink tanks instead of cartridges, the G3260 can print many more pages before you need to refill the tanks.
 Since you shouldn't need to buy new ink bottles often, the cost-per-print is much lower.